ymiseddy/evercore/evercore_sqlx/README.md

-# eventide-sqlx
+# evercore_sqlx
-This crate provides an sqlx pool based storage engine for eventide.
+This crate provides an sqlx pool based storage engine for evercore.

 ## Running tests